 But from Moscow to London to Kyiv, numerous critics of the Kremlin have either been killed or grievously injured, making Babchenko's "death" all the more believable.

-Just last month, Maksim Borodin, a Russian journalist who wrote in detail about Russian President Vladimir Putin's 'shadow army', the so-called Wagner Group, died suspiciously when he "fell" from the balcony of his fifth-floor flat in Moscow.
+Just last month, Maksim Borodin, a Russian journalist who wrote in detail about Russian President Vladimir Putin's 'shadow army', the so-called Wagner Group, died suspiciously when he "fell" from the balcony of his fifth-floor flat in Yekaterinburg.